Jothamcloud/flask-example-33/README.md

-Make sure you have the latest version of Python installed NowS.
+Make sure you have the latest version of Python installed NowS.mike

 ```bash
 git clone <repo-url>